 What Mamdani’s Victory Says About Engaging Gen Z Voters

-Last month, Zohran Mamdani upset former New York Governor Andrew Cuomo to win New York City’s Democratic mayoral primary.
-The city’s young voting base is being credited with boosting Mamdani to victory.
-Young people’s interest in running for political office has also spiked across the country since the primary.
+Last night, Zohran Mamdani defeated former New York Governor Andrew Cuomo to win New York City’s Democratic mayoral election.
+The city’s young voting base is being credited with boosting Mamdani to victory in the primary and general elections.

-The surprise victory by the 33-year-old Mamdani and the hand that voters aged 18-29 had in it raise questions about general trends in that demographic.
+The victory by the 34-year-old Mamdani and the hand that voters aged 18-29 had in it raise questions about general trends in that demographic.
 Does this primary say anything about future major elections and the role that youth will play?

-The enthusiasm from New York City’s young voters is being credited with handing Zohran Mamdani his mayoral Democratic primary win.
+The enthusiasm from New York City’s young voters is being credited with handing Zohran Mamdani his mayoral win.
 Is this in line with trends you’ve observed among young voters before?

 We have seen these kinds of efforts pay dividends before.
 In 2018 and 2020, youth voter registration was high—catalyzed in part by events like the Parkland school shooting, George Floyd’s murder, and the youth-led movements that followed.
 Those elections went on to set record highs in youth voter turnout.